God equips and sends an army of women to proclaim God's word to the world.

 God said to Abraham, "Listen to whatever Sarah tells you because it is through Isaac that your offspring will be counted" Genesis 21:12

-🚺Deborah, prophet, judge, political and military leader of Israel.
-Deborah, a prophetess, was the judge and the children of Israel came up to her for judgment.
+🚺Deborah was a prophet, judge, and political and military leader of Israel.
+Deborah, a prophetess, was a judge, and the children of Israel came up to her for judgment.
 She sent for Barak and said to him, “Has not the Lord God of Israel commanded you to go and take a troop of ten thousand men to Mount Tabor and that God would deliver Sisera and his people into your hand?

 Barak said to Deborah, “If you will go with me, then I will go; but if you will not go with me, I will not go!”